DamianZaremba/damianzaremba.co.uk/README.md

 Source code for my personal site.
 The generated HTML is [here](https://github.com/DamianZaremba/damianzaremba.github.io/).

 The site is generated via Jekyll, inspired by [David Cramer](http://justcramer.com/) and uses icons from [JIGSOAR](http://www.jigsoaricons.com/).
-The Jekyll plugins where mostly written by others, the respective licenses/authors can be found in the files themselves in the form of comments.
+The Jekyll plugins were mostly written by others, the respective licenses/authors can be found in the files themselves in the form of comments.

 License
 -------